Israel-Indonesia Futures FAQs

 Below are the expected time commitments to the program:

-• Pre-program briefings will take place prior to the start of the program for Israeli and Indonesian participants.
-These will last 1.5 hours and will take place on Thursday, 4 January.
+• Pre-Program briefings will take place prior to the start of the program for Israeli and Indonesian participants.
+These will last up to 1.5 hours and will take place on January 2 and 3.
 Times to be announced.

-• Seminars and workshops will be on Sundays (7 January – 3 March): Mornings in Israel / Afternoons in Indonesia.
+• Seminars and workshops will be on Sundays (5 January – 23 February and April 6 and 27): Mornings in Israel / Afternoons in Indonesia.
 Sessions will last approximately 4 hours.
-During Ramadan, shorter sessions will be held on 17 March and 24 March, lasting no more than 2.5 hours.
+During Ramadan, shorter sessions will be held on 9 March and 23 March, lasting no more than 2.5 hours.
+No sessions will be scheduled on March 2, 16, 30, or April 13 due to the festivals of Ramadan, Purim, Eid-el-Fitr, Nyepi, Pesach and Easter.

 • From Week 4 of the program, teams will need to find time to meet with their fellow team members each week to work on their team project.